-8. Raising a concern or allegation of abuse
+9. Raising a concern or allegation of abuse

-8.1 Any person involved in the work of the College can raise a concern or allegation of abuse by speaking to their line manager/Tutor or any senior member of the College who will refer matters to the SO or ASO as a matter of course.
+9.1 Any person involved in the work of the College (Fellows, employees, workers, volunteers, students or anyone working on behalf of the College in a paid or unpaid capacity) can raise a concern or allegation of abuse by speaking to their line manager/Tutor or any senior member of the College who will refer matters to the SO or ASO as a matter of course.
 Concerns or allegations can also be made directly to the SO or ASO.
+The Safeguarding Report Form (Annex D) should be completed by the person raising the concern and passed to one of the College's Safeguarding Officers.

-9. Procedure for dealing with suspicions or allegations of abuse
+10. Procedure for dealing with suspicions or allegations of abuse